JustRufus09/NoobZ-CFW/README.md

 3 Inject the hekate payload (https://github.com/eliboa/TegraRcmGUI/releases/), select payloads and choose Lockpick_RCM.bin!

-4 Dump the keys and reboot into hekate!
+4 Dump the keys and reboot to hekate!

 5 Back to Hekate, select Launch and NoobZ CFW!